-Lack of website traffic is a common problem for businesses, especially smaller ones that don’t necessarily have the same marketing budget as others.
-Increasing this traffic is an important aspect of your digital selling strategy, and there are ways to do so without having to spend anything at all.
+Lack of website traffic is a common problem for businesses.
+Particularly smaller ones that don’t necessarily have the same marketing budget as others.
+Increasing this traffic is an important aspect of your digital selling strategy.
+There are ways to do so without having to spend anything at all.

 1. Create great content

 First and foremost, to get more people to visit your website, you have to give them a reason to visit.
 This reason is your content.
 That’s what’s going to get people to look at your page, so you have to make it worth looking at.

 There are a few things you can focus on to ensure that your content is the best it can be: